Admissions Policies & Practices

 Refund of Tuition/Fees

 As tuition is being paid for by the student’s current employer, all policies regarding refunds of tuition and fees are provided by them.
 Any questions regarding this should be directed to the human resources department at the student’s current hospital/clinical location.

 University policy prohibiting discrimination and harassment based on protected characteristics and classes.
 Complaints of discrimination and harassment can be reported to the Office for Institutional Equity (OIE).
 You may contact OIE by phone at 901.678.2713 or by email at email@example.com.
 The full text of the policy can be found at GE2030 - NONDISCRIMINATION AND ANTI-HARASSMENT.

 For information regarding sexual misconduct, please visit the following website: memphis.edu/oie/title9/sexualmisconduct.php

-Instructions regarding grade appeals can be found on the following document: memphis.edu/osa/pdfs/csrr.pdf
+Instructions regarding grade appeals can be found on the following document: memphis.edu/osa/pdfs/student_code.pdf

 Student Grievance Policy

-While cases of interpersonal conflict and academic misconduct are uncommon in the College and across the University, resources exist to resolve disputes.
-The Student Academic Success Office offers resources and outlines procedures for reporting and resolving grievances.
+While cases of interpersonal conflict and academic misconduct are uncommon in the college and across the University, resources exist to resolve disputes.
+The Office of Student Academic Success offers resources and outlines procedures for reporting and resolving grievances.
 Visit: memphis.edu/report/submit-a-report/index.php.